nuuuwan/news_lk3_data/README.md

 *2024-01-20 12:22:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/NIA-files-supplementary-charge-sheet-against-4-in-Sri-Lankan-human-trafficking-case/108-275412) · `en`

 Bengaluru, Jan 19 (PTI) The National Investigation Agency (NIA) on Friday filed a supplementary charge sheet against four accused in a 2021 case relating to human trafficking of 39 Sri Lankan nationals into India on the pretext of taking them to Canada, an official statement said.

+Mohamed Imran khan alias Imran, who was arrested by the NIA recently, has been chargesheeted under sections of the Indian Penal Code (IPC) dealing with trafficking, confinement and conspiracy, along with absconders Seeni Aabul Khan, Mohamed Ibrahim alias Ahmed and Pudumadam Imran alias Hajiyar alias Imran Khan, before a special court in Bengaluru, it said.

+The accused were involved in trafficking of the 39 Sri Lankans to Mangaluru via Tamil Nadu by falsely promising them that they were being taken to Canada, the statement said.

+The victims were confined in various lodges across Mangaluru and were initially arrested by Karnataka Police, as accomplices along with the accused, it said.

 ...